tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/README.md

 ## Editor

-As of March 2nd 2022 the editor packages will now only use the `ti` and `alloy` CLI's.
+As of March 2nd 2022 the editor packages now only use the `ti` and `alloy` CLI's.
 If your package is still using the `appc` CLI please check for extension updates.

 ## Modules